What is IN2NYC?

 The cost of space rental varies by partner school, as does the range of amenities (e.g., prototyping facilities, office support, etc.) available at each school.
 Visit the Partner Schools section to view each space’s amenities and fees.

 What opportunities does IN2NYC create for students?

 IN2NYC creates opportunities for students to acquire hands-on experience in international entrepreneurship and emerging technologies through access to entrepreneurs and their businesses.
 Entrepreneurs participating in IN2NYC will provide opportunities for students at their partner school in these areas by conducting activities such as teaching entrepreneurship programs, mentoring students, and/or providing students with internship and employment opportunities.

 IN2NYC also provides international students who have been educated in the United States and started their own businesses with the opportunity to remain in New York City to continue to grow their businesses.

 Where can I learn more about H-1B visas and immigration requirements?

 Applicants can learn more about H-1B visas at: https://www.uscis.gov/eir/visa-guide/h-1b-specialty-occupation/h-1b-visa.

 When will applications become available?

-Applications are available until November 14, 2017.
+Applications will be available on October 29, 2018.
 Check back or sign up for the program mailing list to receive notifications as applications become available.